cKlee/ecpo/examples-tmp.md

 		]
 	] .

 The property ```hasItemizedVolumeExtension``` is described as "A textual descrimination of the volume".
 In this example it is used to transport the correction statement for the wron volume numbering.
-The expression with the property ```hasItemizedComment``` is optional.
+The expression with the property ```dcterms:description``` is optional.

 ## Description of a gap in the chronology